Montana roots, MONTANA VALUES

 Protected public access at the Supreme Court

-Protected privacy and internet freedom
+Protected privacy and net neutrality

 Raph developed and implemented Governor Bullock's pioneering net neutrality executive order, which protects Montanans' privacy and choices on the internet.